Partnership Facilitator: Kylie Durant, Holbrook Landcare Network

 S2S achievements to date:

-- S2S has delivered a number of innovative community engagement activities, included hosting a ‘Biodiversity on Farms” Field Day (2010), production of a film on the Eucalypts of S2S called ‘Snow Gums to River Reds’ (2012), hosting of two BioBlitz events (e.g. Woomargama 2013), and conducting an amateur short film competition on the theme of biodiversity called ‘BioFlix’ (2013).
+S2S has delivered a number of innovative community engagement activities, included hosting a ‘Biodiversity on Farms” Field Day (2010), production of a film on the Eucalypts of S2S called ‘Snow Gums to River Reds’ (2012), hosting of three BioBlitz events (e.g. Woomargama 2013), and conducting an amateur short film competition on the theme of biodiversity called ‘BioFlix’ (2013).

 - S2S Willd Pollinator Count Bioblitz 2015